September 12, 2023

 Know what you own and know why you own it

 This quote from Peter Lynch sums up crypto trading in a nutshell.
 The success of a cryptocurrency is intrinsically tied to its unique ability to solve a problem in the market or significantly improve on an existing technology.
-By getting to know the utility of a coin, as well as the company and community behind it, you will have a better understanding of why that particular coin is a good investment in relation to your trading goals and strategy.
+By researching the utility of a cryptocurrency, as well as the company and community behind it, you can gain a better understanding of how it aligns with your financial objectives.

 Understanding the technology behind a cryptocurrency is the best way to know when it is undervalued, overpriced, and ultimately when to buy or sell.
 In the world of crypto and investing in general, knowledge is power.
 Check out our other articles on how to evaluate a good cryptocurrency investment and how to do your own research in crypto.